 They are characterized as “leaves” so a 100% sustainable company has 5 leaves, a company that does minimal practices has 1 leaf.
 This is a very important title and many companies strive to receive 5 leaves as it’s not just good for the environment but also good for their reputation in tourism.

 So when you’re researching hotels and companies, look for those that are CST certified (they will say how many leaves they have) and you can see on the CST website which sustainable methods they implement.
 That way you know you’re giving your money to businesses that are doing their part to give back.

 Volunteering in Costa Rica is a great way to give back and can truly make an impact on local communities.
 However, you need to do detailed research on organizations, you need to sign up for a service you are qualified for and ask yourself if you’re doing it for the right reasons.

 Ask the local NGOs of volunteering programs or check the Costa Rica expats Facebook groups.
 Also, really think about paying to volunteer (volunteerism).
 Is it truly worth spending thousands of dollars to a non-profit to volunteer for a week?
 Or is your money better off going towards donating directly to local charities or purchasing and bringing items directly?

 This is especially important when looking for organizations that work with wildlife.
 Since Costa Rica is famous for conservation and wildlife, unfortunately it attracts people who don’t exactly go by the book and exploit the animals.
 The ones to really look out for are the turtle and sloth organizations.

 Some of the ones we recommend are Jaguar Rescue Center, Kids Saving the Rain Forest and the Sloth Institute.

 If you want to donate, we recommend checking out Pack For A Purpose and Grassroots Volunteering.
-Many hotels in Costa Rica participate with Pack For a Purpose and you can ask if your hotel does so you can coordinate donations.
+Many hotels in Costa Rica participate with Pack For a Purpose so you can coordinate donations with them.

 No sloth selfies